Top 10 Books for Kids Wanting to Be a Vet

 Becoming a vet is often something that people feel driven to be.
 It is something of a vocation and something that many people aspire to from a very young age.

 Vet Academy is a wonderful book that will capture the interest of most young children.
-This activity book examines three categories of the veterinary profession—pet vet, zoo vet and farm vet.
-A great mix of learning and games that will be sure to engage and enthuse the budding young vet in your life and perhaps foster continued interest in the life of a veterinarian enough to entice them to vet school when they are little older.
+This activity book examines three categories of the veterinary profession—pet vet, zoo vet, and farm vet.
+With it's great mix of learning and games, this book will be sure to engage and enthuse the budding young vet in your life and perhaps foster continued interest in the life of a veterinarian enough to entice them to vet school when they are little older.

 - Author: Steve Martin